-Transit System must provide a written justification, with specific information, why the Vendor's 2024 hourly rate is fair and reasonable (Stating "per contract" is not an adequate response to comply with FTA requirements).
+Transit System must provide a written justification, with specific information, why the Vendor's 2025 hourly rate is fair and reasonable (Stating "per contract" is not an adequate response to comply with FTA requirements).

-The Vendor's rate is fair and reasonable because: The 2024 Watertown rate of \$32.43 falls in the middle of all Group 6 participants.
+The Vendor's rate is fair and reasonable because: The 2025 rate falls in line with the average amount for Shared Ride Transportation.

-By signing this form, City of Watertown agrees to a one-year extension of shared ride taxi service contract with Passenger Transit Inc. that is in accordance with the original contract, Request for Proposal solicitation, all attachments, addenda and revisions, the contractor's proposal, and all applicable federal certifications and clauses.
-This extension is valid for January 1st, 2024 to December 31st, 2024.
+By signing this form, the City of Watertown agrees to a one-year extension of shared ride taxi service contract with Passenger Transit Inc. that is in accordance with the original contract, Request for Proposal solicitation, all attachments, addenda and revisions, the contractor's proposal, and all applicable federal certifications and clauses.
+This extension is valid for January 1st, 2025 to December 31st, 2025.